Paper Bag Easter Basket DIY

 - Hot glue gun

-For the junk journal page graphic, I used some from Temu (not an affiliate link).
+For the junk journal page graphic, I used some from Temu .
 But I created these two printables for you to download and use right away.

-- Take 2 lunch bags and see how your journal page fits.
+Take two lunch bags and check how the journal page fits on the front.

-- Measure two inches from the top of the junk journal page and trim the bags to size.
+Measure about two inches above the top of the journal page and trim both bags to size.

-- Carefully to avoid rips, fold the top over twice (it’s easier to start over if the page rips without the junk journal page attached)
+Carefully fold the top edge over twice to create a finished rim.
+It is easier to start over here if the paper rips, before the journal page is attached.

-- Once overlapped on top, use whatever glue you like to attach the journal page to the front of the Easter basket.
+Once the top is folded, use your preferred glue to attach the journal page to the front of the Easter basket.

-- Cut the covered wire to 30 inches, fold in half, and twist together.
-Shape a heart at the top with your fingers, and fold the two ends upward for inserting at the end.
-Set aside.
+Cut the covered wire to 30 inches.
+Fold it in half and twist it together.
+Shape a heart at the top with your fingers, then fold the two ends upward so they are ready to insert later.
+Set the handle aside for now.

-Using the junk journal page as a color guide for the embellishments, choose various items from your stash.
+Using the junk journal page as a color guide for the embellishments, choose items from your stash.
 I used white lace, cream raffia, twine, buttons, paper flowers, and assorted ribbons on my baskets.
-If the ribbon was the right color, and two inches wide, I cut it.
-You can also use ripped strips of fabric, fabric flowers, dried flowers, paper flowers, etc.
+If the ribbon was the right color and at least two inches wide, I cut it.
+You can also use ripped strips of fabric or fabric flowers.

-For the messy ribbon I piled the various ribbons together, tied them together and then covered them with a raffia bow.
-Then glued them to the front.
+For the ribbon detail, I layered several ribbons together, tied them into a loose bundle, then finished them with a raffia bow.
+The bundle was glued to the front of the basket.

-For one basket, I decorated the basket wire, I left the second one plain.
+For one basket, I decorated the handle.
+I left the second one plain.

 Step by Step Video Tutorial

-In case you wanted to see how the brown paper Easter basket was made.
-Here is the video tutorial that shows every step.
+If you would like to see how the brown paper Easter basket is made from start to finish, the video below walks through the process.

 The latest on Youtube:

-Other DIY Easter Gift Ideas for Teenage Girl
+Other DIY Easter Gift Ideas for Teen Girls

-Here are some other DIY Easter gifts I have given to my granddaughters as they are growing up.
+Here are a few other DIY Easter gifts I have made for my granddaughters as they have gotten older.

 Cheap Easter Basket Ideas with Peat Pots

-This easy Easter Basket Ideas post includes the free printables for the front of the peat pots.
-I also enclosed several different gifting ideas that I gave to my own family.
+This easy Easter Basket Ideas post includes the free printables for the front of the peat pots, along with a few simple gifting ideas I have used with my own family.

 DIY Mason Jar Gift for Teens

-This simple Easter mason jar gift idea features cash snuggled inside the jar as an absolute surprise.
+This simple Easter mason jar gift idea hides cash inside the jar for a funyou surprise that works especially well for teens.